 | SUNDAY_WINDOW | 22:00/per week | 4 hours |

-You can configure the maintenance window based on your business requirements.
+You can configure the maintenance window based on your business needs.
 For example, if the maintenance window coincides with your business peak hours, you can adjust the start time of the maintenance window or specify not to collect statistics on specific dates.
-If your business environment contains a large number of tables or a large number of ultra-large tables, you can also adjust the maximum duration of the maintenance window.
+If your business environment contains a large number of tables or a large number of ultra-large tables, you can adjust the maximum collection duration of the maintenance window.

 -- Disable automatic statistics collection on Mondays